Freelance Writing Pay Rates – How Much Money Do Writers Make?

-“If you’re a beginning freelance writer, or don’t know many other freelancers, you may wonder how anyone manages to earn enough to eat and pay the rent by writing,” writes Lynn Wasnak in Writer’s Market.
+“If you’re a beginning freelance writer, or don’t know many other freelancers, you may wonder how anyone manages to earn enough to eat and pay the rent by writing,” says Lynn Wasnak in Writer’s Market.
 “Yet, smart full-time freelance writers and editors annually earn $35,000 and up – sometimes into the $150,000-200,000 range.”

-“Begin by choosing your target annual income – whether it’s $25,000 or $100,000.
+In Writer’s Market, Wasnak suggests a formula for figuring out your hourly rate: “Begin by choosing your target annual income – whether it’s $25,000 or $100,000.
 Add in fixed expenses: social security, taxes, and office supplies.
 Don’t forget health insurance and something for your retirement.
 Once you’ve determined your annual gross target, divide it by 1,000 billable hours – about 21 hours per week – to determine your target hourly rate.”

-Writing Rates for Magazine and Trade Journals
+Freelance Writing Pay Rates for Magazine and Trade Journals

-• Article feature writing: $40-$122 per hour, or $.20-3 per word
+• Article feature writing: $40-$122 per hour, or $.20-30 per word

 • Reprint articles: $20-$1,500 per project, or $.10-1.50 per word